GoogleCloudPlatform/cloud-hackathons/hacks/agentic-ai-and-sap/README.md

 * Demonstrate that your Agentspace application is created and accessible.
 * Show that all required data stores (three BigQuery sources, one Cloud Storage source) are successfully connected and indexed within your Agentspace application.
 * Confirm that the Gmail action is properly configured with the correct OAuth client ID and secret.
-* Successfully interact with the Agentspace app using various prompts that demonstrate its ability to:
+* Successfully interact with the Agentspace app using various prompts that demonstrate its abilities:
-    * Query SAP Material Master data (e.g., `Analyze our product portfolio...`)
-    * Retrieve and analyze Salesforce customer feedback (e.g., `Retrieve customer feedback...`)
-    * Utilize public FDA enforcement data (e.g., `Analyze historical product recalls...`)
-    * Combine insights from structured data and unstructured PDFs (e.g., `improve the recipe of Pistachio River Ripple...`)
-    * Execute the Gmail action by successfully sending an email through the agent.
+    * **Prompt 1:**
+        * **Datasource:** MaterialMasterData (SAP via BQ)
+        * **Prompt:** `Analyze our product portfolio.
+Identify and summarize the key strengths of our ice cream catalog, focusing on: Flavor variety (range of types offered), Unique or innovative flavor profiles mentioned, Mention of premium ingredients or quality attributes, Presence of interesting textures (swirls,           inclusions, crunches).
+Provide a concise summary of these strengths.`

+    * **Prompt 2:**
+        * **Datasources:** CustomerCases (SFDC via BQ), Web Search
+        * **Prompt:** `Retrieve customer feedback on our ice cream products, focusing on the improvement suggestions from our customers.
+Can you identify any particular pattern in this feedback?
+Additionally, conduct a review our competitors’ strategy online.
+Based on both results, suggest what should we work on to             improve our portfolio and drive sales.`

+    * **Prompt 3:**
+        * **Datasources:** CustomerCases (SFDC via BQ), Web Search
+        * **Prompt:** `Generate a concept image for a potential new summer seasonal flavor: "Lemon Berry Bliss".
+The image should show a scoop of pale yellow lemon ice cream generously swirled with a vibrant mixed berry (strawberry, blueberry, raspberry) ribbon.
+It should look bright, appealing, and refreshing, perhaps         set against a simple, clean background.`

+    * **Prompt 4:**
+        * **Datasource:** fda\_ice\_cream\_enforcements (BQ View), Web Search
+        * **Prompt:** `Analyze historical product recalls related to ice cream and information on the web to find out how we can avoid major issues and recalls with our products and build a great reputation.`

+    * **Prompt 5:**
+        * **Datasources:** CustomerCases (SFDC via BQ), MaterialMasterData (SAP via BQ), Recipes PDF (Cloud Storage)
+        * **Prompt:** `We have got a request to focus on improvement of the recipe of Pistachio River Ripple.
+Based on the customer feedback and an existing recipe, suggest what exactly needs to be changed.
+List exact ingredients we need to purchase to make those changes.`

+    * **Prompt 6:** (This uses the Gmail Tool - you may be prompted to authorize)
+        * **Action:** Send Email
+        * **Prompt:** `Send an email to our purchasing organization (purchasing@company.com) with the recipe improvement suggestions for Pistachio River Ripple and the ingredients that need to be purchased.`

 ### Tips